Backpacking or Cycling Taiwan: a Spicy 12-Steps Itinerary

 Is Taiwan boring?

 Not at all!
 Who told you that?!
 Taiwan is a very modern country with loads of things to do, bustling city nightlife, and many outdoor activities.
-The food is great and very diverse.
+The food is excellent and very diverse.
 It is hard to get bored in Taiwan.

 Follow us on Facebook